AAPS Early Childhood Education

 In addition to the academic benefits, All Day Kindergarten programs positively impact students’ self-confidence and the development of social/emotional skills such as playing fairly with others, sharing, and managing one’s emotions.
 The all day program helps to integrate children into the school culture early on.
 An added perk is seen in the attendance rates, which are significantly higher than those of half-day programs.

-Eligible students must turn 5 by December 1, 2022, to enroll in Kindergarten.
+Eligible students must turn 5 by December 1st of the school year they are enrolled in Kindergarten.
 Exceptions to the December 1st deadline are not allowed.
-Students who turn 5 after December 1, 2022 are eligible for enrollment in regular Kindergarten the Fall of 2023.
+Students who turn 5 after December 1st are eligible for enrollment in Kindergarten the following school year.